Azure/aca-landing-zone-accelerator/docs/design-areas/networking.md

 <li>A dedicated subnet is required for Container Apps Environment if you use custom virtual network.
 CIDR of the subnet should br /23 or larger.
 <li>Container Apps reserves 60 IPs in your VNET, and the amount may grow as your container environment scales.
 Each revision of your app is assigned an IP address from the subnet.
+<li>Container Apps creates a managed public IP resource (even with the internal container apps environment), which is used for outbound and management traffic.
 <li>You can lock down a network via NSGs with more restrictive rules than the default NSG rules to control all inbound and outbound traffic for the Container App Environment.
 <li>Azure Container Apps uses Envoy proxy as an edge HTTP proxy.
 HTTP requests are automatically redirected to HTTPs.
 Envoy terminates TLS after crossing its boundary. mTLS is only available when using Dapr.When you use Dapr service invocation APIs, mTLS is enabled.
 However, because Envoy terminates mTLS, inbound calls from Envoy to Dapr-enabled container apps isn't encrypted.
 <li>If your VNET uses a custom DNS server instead of the default Azure-provided DNS server, configure your DNS server to forward unresolved DNS queries to 168.63.129.16.
 You must use Azure recursive resolvers.